For First Years and Parents

 Wreath Pickup – Saturday before Thanksgiving

-- Wreaths sold by your scout will be at the Riviera Club parking lot on the Saturday morning before thanksgiving, starting at 8AM.
-The lot will be staffed by scouts to help you load them until 2PM.
+- Wreaths sold by your scout will be ready for pick up at the Riviera Club parking lot on the Saturday morning before thanksgiving, starting at 8:00 AM to no later than 12:00 PM.

 Tenderfoot Court of Honor – Monday after Thanksgiving